 OBJECTIVE 32.1: ESTABLISH A SUSTAINABLE COMMUNITY OF CHOICE.

 To ensure that development and redevelopment within the Lehigh Acres Planning Community evolves into a sustainable community containing a broad mix of residential types and non-residential uses served by efficient infrastructure.

-POLICY 32.1.1: The County will incentivize the development of specialized mixed use nodes within the Lehigh Acres Planning Community in a sustainable pattern that will provide opportunities for employment, housing, recreation, services, and goods.
-Incentives may include but not be limited to transfer of development rights, expedited reviews, establishment of community development agencies, tax increment financing, and special land development regulations within the Lehigh Acres Planning Community.

-POLICY 32.1.2: Establish a series of specialized mixed use nodes throughout the Lehigh Acres Community to provide opportunities to diversify employment, vary housing types, reduce the need for future roadway expansions, and reduce the need for commuting.

-POLICY 32.1.3: The Lee County Board of Commissioners acknowledges that there is an over abundance of single-family homesites available to construct detached single-family homes.

-POLICY 32.1.4: Encourage a wide range of housing options within the Lehigh Acres Planning Community by supporting the development of a variety of housing types.

-POLICY 32.1.5: Identify, preserve, protect, and, where possible, restore the remaining natural resources of the community.

-POLICY 32.1.6: Encourage pedestrian friendly development with an emphasis on human scale design.

-POLICY 32.1.7: Encourage connectivity between all land uses through an efficient multimodal transportation network.

-POLICY 32.1.8: Lee County will work with Lee Tran to improve the mass transit system within the Lehigh Acres Planning Community.

-POLICY 32.1.9: Developers are encouraged to utilize Sustainable Development Design, as outlined in Goal 4.

-POLICY 32.1.10: The Lehigh Acres Tier Map, Future Land Use Map1, Page 8 of 8, subdivides the Lehigh Acres Community into 3 Tiers:

-- Tier 1 consists of the older urbanized core of Lehigh Acres that is largely served by an existing array of public services and facilities, including a well-developed road network, water and sewer facilities, schools, and the bulk of Lehigh Acres' commercial development. - Tier 2 consists of those areas immediately adjacent to Tier 1 where public facilities such as water and sewer are not fully available today, but where the provision of these public facilities should be prioritized in the second decade of the planning horizon, 10 to 20 years from adoption of the plan. - Tier 3 consists of the extreme northern and eastern fringe of Lehigh Acres.
+- POLICY 32.1.1: The County will incentivize the development of specialized mixed use nodes within the Lehigh Acres Planning Community in a sustainable pattern that will provide opportunities for employment, housing, recreation, goods, and services.
+Incentives may include but not be limited to transfer of development rights, expedited reviews, special land development regulations within the Lehigh Acres Planning Community, and public private partnerships to utilize alternative funding methods including Municipal Service Taxing Units (MSTU) and Municipal Service Benefit Units (MSBU). - POLICY 32.1.2: Establish a series of specialized mixed use nodes throughout the Lehigh Acres Community to provide opportunities to diversify employment, vary housing types, reduce the need for future roadway expansions, and reduce the need for commuting. - POLICY 32.1.3: The Lee County Board of Commissioners acknowledges that there is an over abundance of single-family homesites available to construct detached single-family homes. - POLICY 32.1.4: Encourage a wide range of housing options within the Lehigh Acres Planning Community by supporting the development of a variety of housing types. - POLICY 32.1.5: Identify, preserve, protect, and, where possible, restore the remaining natural resources of the community. - POLICY 32.1.6: Encourage pedestrian friendly development with an emphasis on human scale design. - POLICY 32.1.7: Encourage connectivity between all land uses through an efficient multi-modal transportation network. - POLICY 32.1.8: Lee County will work with Lee Tran to improve the mass transit system within the Lehigh Acres Planning Community. - POLICY 32.1.9: Developers are encouraged to utilize Sustainable Development Design, as outlined in Goal 4. - POLICY 32.1.10: The Lehigh Acres Tier Map, Future Land Use Map 1, Page 8 of 8, subdivides the Lehigh Acres Community into 3 Tiers: - a.
+Tier 1 consists of the older urbanized core of Lehigh Acres that is largely served by an existing array of public services and facilities, including a well-developed road network, water and sewer facilities, schools, and the bulk of Lehigh Acres' commercial development. - b.
+Tier 2 consists of those areas immediately adjacent to Tier 1 where public facilities such as water and sewer are not fully available today, but where the provision of these public as water and sewer are not fully available today, but where the provision of these public

+- facilities should be prioritized in the second decade of the planning horizon, 10 to 20 years from adoption of the plan. - c.
+Tier 3 consists of the extreme northern and eastern fringe of Lehigh Acres.
 This area is the least developed and is the lowest in zoned density due to the preponderance of one acre and half acre lots.
 This area has virtually no public services and facilities, little commercial uses and many roads that are in poor or very poor condition.